dmitry26/json-rpc/etc/doc/documentation.md

 var jrError = new JsonRpcError((long)JsonRpcErrorType.ParseError, "...");
 ```

-Standard messages for each response error can be found in the official specifications for the JSON-RPC.
+Standard messages for response errors can be found in the official specification for the JSON-RPC.